hvignolo87/superside-challenge/README.md

 - [poetry](https://python-poetry.org/docs/#installing-with-the-official-installer) to handle python dependencies
   - There's an useful make rule for this one, so you can skip its installation

-Depending on your OS your installation process will be different.
-If you're in macOS you can run:
+Depending on your OS, the installation process will be different.
+If you're in macOS then run:

 ```bash
 brew install k3d docker docker-compose tfenv